-In all cases, the amount of your premium contribution depends on the level of coverage you choose (employee only, employee and spouse, employee and child(ren) or employee and family).
-The amount of your premium contribution is provided in your new hire materials as well as during the annual benefits open enrollment period.
+In all cases, the amount you pay in premiums depends on the level of coverage you choose (employee only, employee and spouse, employee and child(ren) or employee and family).
+Premium costs are provided in your new hire materials as well as during the annual benefits open enrollment period.

-Your premium contribution is deducted from your paycheck.
-You pay no federal income taxes or Social Security taxes on your contribution amount for coverage for you, your spouse or your children.
+Premium payments are deducted from your paycheck.
+You pay no federal income taxes or Social Security taxes on this amount for coverage for you, your spouse or your children.
 In most cases, you also pay no state income taxes.

-For current contribution amounts and additional information, go to Desktop Benefits or call the RBC.
+For current costs and additional information, go to Desktop Benefits or call the RBC.